 This was a case where the company told the customer what they wanted to hear.
 As roofs go, $1600 isn’t a lot of money and the roof was only 12 years old.
 The customer had hoped to get many more years out of their roof for an inexpensive fix.

-Upon inspection, there was excessive wear patterns on this roof.
+Upon inspection, there were excessive wear patterns on this roof.
 Many areas were missing granules and there were also cracked shingles on other parts of the roof.
 In short, the roof had come to the end of its useful life.

-The customer now knows they need a full roof replacement.
+The customer now knows they need a total roof replacement.
 But if they don’t go with the same company that charged them to repair part of their roof that wasn’t even damaged, they’ll lose their $1600.

 How do you tell if a roofer is scamming you?

 Some signs that a roofer may be scamming you include asking for full payment upfront, not having a physical address or local phone number, and pressuring you to sign a contract immediately.